jamilusman/udacity-project/WRITEUP.md

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

+Azure Virtual Machine is an IaaS or Infrastructure-as-a-Service, If the application is much conplex than this, maybe has more dependencies and functionalities that need much maintenance I would consider adopting VM if i want to get full control over the application management and deployment, also VM will give me more control over and access to configuration assets, because i am looking for a way to handle all operations.
+Moreover if i need to configure high security on the app, VM would be the best choice compare to App Service.